parflow/parflow/docs/user_manual/source/pfsystem.rst

 the ``/test/washita/tcl_scripts`` directory and corresponds to [].
 This script runs the Little Washita domain for three days using ParFlow ``CLM`` with 3D forcings.
-The domain is setup using terrain following grid (§:ref:`TFG`) and subsurface geologes are specified using a ``.pfb`` indicator file.
-Input files were generated using the workflow detailed in §:ref:`Defining a Real domain`.
+The domain is setup using terrain following grid (:ref:`TFG`) and subsurface geologes are specified using a ``.pfb`` indicator file.
+Input files were generated using the workflow detailed in :ref:`Defining a Real domain`.

 Now for the tcl script: